pphaneuf/pphaneuf.github.io/_rccars/choosing-racing-car.md

 In some cases, there can be very good deal to be had if the previous owner of a car did some upgrades, which might put you much closer to the base version of the current model than you might expect, in terms of performance.

+Also, a used car might include extras such as wheels/tyres, body shells, or other spare parts, which can mean additional savings to the overall cost of getting the car running.